T. J. Watt: Personal life

 Watt has two older brothers, J. J. and Derek, who both played at the University of Wisconsin before going on to NFL careers.
 Derek is a former fullback who was selected in the sixth round by the San Diego Chargers with the 198th overall pick in the 2016 NFL draft.
-He was college teammates with T. J. from 2012 to 2015 and was also T. J.'s teammate with the Steelers from 2020 to 2022.
-Eldest brother J. J. is a former three-time NFL Defensive Player of the Year and five-time All-Pro defensive end who was selected by the Houston Texans with the 11th overall pick in the 2011 NFL draft.
+He was college teammates with T. J. from 2013 to 2015 and was also T. J.'s teammate with the Steelers from 2020 to 2022.
+Eldest brother J. J. is a former three-time NFL Defensive Player of the Year and five-time first-team All-Pro defensive end who was selected by the Houston Texans with the 11th overall pick in the 2011 NFL draft.
+In 2023, T. J. and J. J. became the first pair of brothers to appear on the cover of a Wheaties box together.

 Watt married professional soccer player Dani Rhodes on July 9, 2022.
-He and his wife are ambassadors for UPMC Children's Hospital Foundation, where they bring awareness to the future of pediatric healthcare.
-They also teamed up with 412 Food Rescue, a non-profit organization based in Pittsburgh.

-On September 1, 2024, the couple announced on Instagram that they were expecting their first child together.
 Their daughter, Blakely Marie Watt, was born on March 10, 2025.
+On September 12, 2026, Watt's wife announced on Instagram that they're expecting their second child.

+Watt supports 412 Food Rescue, a non-profit organization based in Pittsburgh.
+In 2025, both he and his wife became ambassadors for UPMC Children's Hospital Foundation, where they bring awareness to the future of pediatric healthcare.

 In August 2025, Watt and his wife teamed up with Abercrombie & Fitch to release a new line of activewear, Your Personal Best (YPB).